-(1) Includes option-based and share-based awards granted on January 31, 2012 in respect of 2011 performance.
-Please see "- Compensation Discussion and Analysis - Compensation Elements for the Named Executive Officers - Equity-Based Incentives" for a discussion of the equity grants.

-(2) The value of unexercised in-the-money stock options for Messrs.
+- (1) Includes option-based and share-based awards granted on January 31, 2012 in respect of 2011 performance.
+Please see "- Compensation Discussion and Analysis Compensation Elements for the Named Executive Officers Equity-Based Incentives" for a discussion of the equity grants. - (2) The value of unexercised in-the-money stock options for Messrs.
 Muhlhauser and Lindgren was determined using a share price of \$7.33, which was the closing price of subordinate voting shares on the NYSE on December 30, 2011.
 For Messrs.
-Nicoletti and Peri and Ms. DelBianco, a share price of C\$7.49 was used, which was the closing price of the subordinate voting shares on the TSX on December 30, 2011, converted to U.S. dollars at the average exchange rate for 2011 of \$1.00 equals C\$0.9887.

-(3) The value included for PSUs is at 100% of target level performance.

-(4) Market payout values at minimum vesting include the value of RSUs only as the minimum payout value of PSUs would be 0% of target.
+Nicoletti and Peri and Ms. DelBianco, a share price of C\$7.49 was used, which was the closing price of the subordinate voting shares on the TSX on December 30, 2011, converted to U.S. dollars at the average exchange rate for 2011 of \$1.00 equals C\$0.9887. - (3) The value included for PSUs is at 100% of target level performance. - (4) Market payout values at minimum vesting include the value of RSUs only as the minimum payout value of PSUs would be 0% of target.
 Market payout values at target vesting is determined using 100% of PSUs vesting and market payout values at maximum vesting is determined using 200% of PSUs vesting.
 Market payout values for Messrs.
-Muhlhauser and Lindgren are determined using a share price of \$7.33, which was the closing price of the subordinate voting shares on the NYSE on December 30, 2011, except for the share-based awards granted on January 31, 2012 in respect of 2011 performance for which the market payout values for Messrs.
-Nicoletti and Peri and Ms. DelBianco are determined using a share price of C\$7.49, which was the closing price of the subordinate voting shares on the TSX on December 30, 2011, converted to U.S. dollars, except for the share-based awards granted on January 31, 2012 in respect of 2011 performance for which the market payout values for Messrs.
+Muhlhauser and Lindgren are determined using a share price of \$7.33, which was the closing price of the subordinate voting shares on the NYSE on December 30, 2011, except for the share-based awards granted on January 31, 2012 in respect of 2011 performance for which the market payout values are determined using a share price of \$8.21, which was the closing price of the subordinate voting shares on the NYSE on January 30, 2012, the day before the grants.
+Market payout values for Messrs.
 Nicoletti and Peri and Ms. DelBianco are determined using a share price of C\$7.49, which was the closing price of the subordinate voting shares on the TSX on December 30, 2011, converted to U.S. dollars, except for the share-based awards granted on January 31, 2012 in respect of 2011 performance for which the market payout values are determined using a share price of C\$8.26, which was the closing price of the subordinate voting shares on the TSX on January 30, 2012, the day before the grants, converted to U.S. dollars.